RichardKelley/richardkelley.github.io/videos.md

 <p>My team worked with a Canadian startup in 2021 and 2022 to
 demonstrate beacon-based pedestrian collision avoidance.
-The idea shown in the video below is that an app broadcasts the pedestrian's position to a server, which is queried by the car's motion planner to enable planning in the presence of sensor range limitations and occlusion.</p>
+The idea shown in the video below is that a pedestrian's iPhone app broadcasts in real time its owner's position to a server.
+As it is driving, the autonomous car queries that server to obtain the positions of nearby pedestrians.
+Using this data enables the car's motion planner to plan safer trajectories in the presence of sensor range limitations and occlusion.<p>

 <p>This video shows one of the few tests where I was not the safety
 driver.
-Instead, you can see me walking in front of the car, which does autonomously stop as I walk out from behind the tree into the path of the car.</p>
+Instead, I am the pedestrian running the app on my phone.
+You can see me walking into the path of the car, which autonomously stops as I walk out from behind a tree.</p>

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jLeni-IW6nE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>